codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 ### Push code to GitHub

 Now that your application is under source control with Git, you may also wish to share a copy with others on a Git repository website such as GitHub.
-To push your code to a GitHub repository, [create a repository](https://github.com/new) on GitHub and copy the SSH string (something like git@github.com:*username*/*reponame*.git).
+To push your code to a GitHub repository, [create a repository](https://github.com/new) on GitHub and copy the HTTPS string (something like https://github.com/username/reponame.git).

-Navigate to your OpenShift app repository in the terminal and enter the following commands, replacing the SSH location with the string you copied:
+Navigate to your OpenShift app repository in the terminal and enter the following commands, replacing the HTTPS location with the string you copied:

 {% highlight sh %}
-git remote add github git@github.com:*username*/*reponame*.git git push github master
+git remote add github https://github.com/username/reponame.git git push github master
 {% endhighlight %}